rjjrbatarao/ArduinoZClaw/README.md

 - Persistent memory across reboots
 - Persona options: `neutral`, `friendly`, `technical`, `witty`
 - Provider support for Anthropic, OpenAI, OpenRouter, and Ollama (custom endpoint)
+- Easy to flash when you already have arduino ide ;)

 ## Hardware